Bill Dunn (American politician)

 William K. Dunn is an American politician, a Republican, and the former Acting-Speaker of the Tennessee House of Representatives.
-Rep. Dunn announced on September 12, 2019 that he would not seek re-election to his post.
+Rep. Dunn announced on September 12, 2019, that he would not seek re-election to his post.

 Early life and education

-Bill Dunn was born July 3, 1961 in the Panama Canal Zone to Paul and Mary Dunn.
+Bill Dunn was born July 3, 1961, in the Panama Canal Zone to Paul and Mary Dunn.
 Dunn and his wife Stacy have five children and are members of Holy Ghost Catholic Church of Knoxville, Tennessee.

 Dunn first earned a Bachelor of Science degree in animal science during 1983 and later completed a Master of Science degree in Extension Education from the University of Tennessee during 1985.
 Dunn worked as a federal employee for the U.S. Agricultural Extension Service as a 4-H agent in Grainger County, Tennessee, for approximately eight years.
 Dunn reportedly received several awards for his work in 4-H youth development.
 Dunn is a certified arborist and General Manager of Cortese Tree Specialists of Knoxville.
 Dunn is now employed by QualPro.

 Tennessee House of Representatives

 Dunn has served as a state representative following his moving back to Knox County as to buy his parents' home during 1993 and later being elected to the 99th Tennessee General Assembly during 1994.
-Dunn represents the 16th district of the Fountain City, Halls Crossroads, and Powell areas of Knoxville, part of Knox County.
+Dunn represents the 16th district of the Fountain City, Halls Crossroads, and Powell areas of Knoxville, and part of Knox County.